 His latest book is Understanding Ignorance: The Surprising Impact of What We Don't Know, which was published by MIT Press in August 2017 (https://mitpress.mit.edu/books/understanding-ignorance).
-Prof. DeNicola also authored the book, Learning to Flourish: A Philosophical Exploration of Liberal Education (Continuum/Bloomsbury) in August 2012.
-His current project is a work on ethical theory is his current project.
+Prof. DeNicola also authored the book, Learning to Flourish: A Philosophical Exploration of Liberal Education (Continuum/Bloomsbury, 2012: https://www.bloomsbury.com/us/learning-to-flourish-9781441111630/).
+A book on ethical theory is his current project.
 He has published numerous articles on such topics as: liberal education; art and morality; educating the emotions; genetics, justice, and respect for human life; Immanuel Kant; John Stuart Mill; the interconnection of scientific theory and instrumentation; sociobiology and religion; and supererogation (action beyond duty).

 For ten years (1996-2006), DeNicola was Provost of Gettysburg College; he then served a year as Vice President for Program Development, leading both the Eisenhower Institute and the Leonard Bernstein Center for Learning.
 In earlier years, he had been Provost at Rollins College, where he had also chaired the Department of Philosophy and Religion.
 He has held visiting appointments at Harvard University and at Lancaster University (UK).
 He has led a National Endowment for the Humanities Summer Seminar on John Stuart Mill.